vinayaknjamdar/DataScience-Repo/README.md

-# DataScience-Repo
+# DataScientist-Repo
-This is a data science repo
+This is a DataScientist repo